pytorch/glow/docs/JIT.md

 ### Usage of the Standard Library

-During the compilation process each Glow low-level instruction is converted into a sequence of LLVM-IR instructions.
+During the compilation process, each Glow low-level instruction is converted into a sequence of LLVM-IR instructions.
 One way to implement this lowering is to use the IRBuilder to generate low-level programs.
 For example, the matmul instruction would translate to LLVM-IR by creating new basic blocks and encoding